Back to: Home

 • About how to add more people to your follow list, watch the video on: The side menu

-To stop getting daily timesheets emails anymore:
+To completely turn off your daily timesheets email, and stop getting any daily timesheets emails anymore:

-1. First, click the "Unsubscribe" link (at the bottom of the email).
+5. The other way to stop getting daily timesheets emails is to tap the "Unsubscribe" link (at the bottom of the email).

-2. And finally, you're instantly unsubscribed.
+6. And finally, as soon as you tap it, you're instantly unsubscribed.

 And that's it!
 That's everything you need to know about your daily timesheets email!